kean/Get/README.md

 }
 ```

-In addition to sending quick requests, it also supports downloads to files, uploads from files, authentication, auto-retries, logging, and more.
+In addition to sending quick requests, it also supports downloading data to a file, uploading from a file, authentication, auto-retries, logging, and more.

 ## Documentation